samrum/feelsbirthdayman/README.md

 # feelsbirthdayman

-Translates a birthday message using Google Cloud's Translate API into a supported language and posts it to a slack channel.
+Use the [Google Cloud Translation API](https://cloud.google.com/translate/docs/) to translate "Happy Birthday!" into a random language and then use the [Slack API](https://api.slack.com/) to post it into a Slack channel along with some emoji.

 Supports pinging specific users via command line arguments (space delimited).